-Wage for overtime work
+Section 121 Wage for overtime work

 - (1) An employee shall be entitled to wages earned and a wage surcharge equal to at least 25% of their average earnings for the performance of overtime work.
 An employee who performs risky work shall be entitled the wages earned and wage surcharge of at least 35% of their average earnings for the performance of overtime work. - (2) An employer may agree with an executive employee reporting directly to the statutory body or a member of the statutory body, with an executive employee reporting directly to such an executive employee, or with an employee who performs planning, systems, creative or methodological activities, who manages, organizes or co-ordinates complex processes or an extensive set of very complex equipment that the employee's wage shall take into account overtime work up to a limit of 150 hours per calendar year.
 In such cases the employee shall not be entitled to a wage or wage surcharge pursuant to paragraph 1 and cannot draw substitute time-off for overtime work - (3) An employer may agree on the drawing of substitute time-off for overtime work.
 An employee shall be entitled to substitute time-off equal in length to the period of overtime work; in this case the employee shall not be entitled to a wage surcharge pursuant to paragraph 1. - (4) An employer shall provide substitute time-off to an employee at an agreed time.
 If the employer and employee do not agree on the time when substitute time-off for the overtime work should be drawn, the employer shall be obliged to provide the employee with substitute time-off no later than the end of four calendar months following the month in which the overtime work was performed.

-It can be exceptionally agreed in the collective agreement or employment contract that the wage earned for overtime work shall be accounted only after the substitute time off is drawn for overtime work. - (5) If the employer does not provide the employee with substitute time-off pursuant to paragraph
+(5) If the employer does not provide the employee with substitute time-off pursuant to paragraph 4, the employee shall be entitled to a wage surcharge pursuant to paragraph 1.